cesar-douady/open-lmake/README.md

 	- in a function that already has a Trace variable, just call the variable with the info you want to trace
 	- else, declare a variable of type Trace.
 The first argument is a title that will be repeated in all records using the same trace object
 	- all Trace objects created while this one is alive will be indented, thus reproducing the call graph in the trace
+	- booleans cannot be traced as this is mostly unreadable.
+Instead use the STR macro to transform the boolean into a string.
+STR(foo) will be "foo" if foo is true, else "!foo".

 # modification